ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 #### Number of Bare Metal Servers

-A minimum of two {{site.data.keyword.baremetal_short}} is required for a cluster.
+At least two {{site.data.keyword.baremetal_short}} is required for a cluster.

 You can add up to 59 {{site.data.keyword.baremetal_short}} for a cluster, and you can add 1 - 59 ESXi servers at a time.

 After deployment, you can create up to four more clusters.
-For VMware vSAN storage, 4 servers are required for both the initial cluster and post-deployment clusters.
+For VMware vSAN storage, four servers are required for both the initial cluster and post-deployment clusters.

 ### vSAN storage settings

 VMware vSAN 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
-You must specify either **Advanced** or **Enterprise** for the license edition.
+Specify the following vSAN options:

-* **Disk Type and Size for vSAN Capacity Disks**: Select the capacity that meets your shared storage needs.
+* **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
-* **Number of vSAN Capacity Disks**: Select the number of disks for the vSAN shared storage that you want to add.
-The disk quantities must be 2, 4, 6, or 8.
+* **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
+* If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
+This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
+The **High-Performance Intel Optane** option is available only for Dual Intel Xeon Gold 5120 and 6140 Processors.
+* Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
+These values depend on whether you checked the **High-Performance Intel Optane** box.
-* Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).
+* **vSAN License**: Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).

 ### Licensing settings

-IBM-provided VMware licenses for the following:
+IBM-provided licenses for the following VMware components:
-  * VMware vSphere Enterprise Plus 6.5u1
+  * vSphere Enterprise Plus 6.5u1
-  * VMware vCenter Server 6.5
+  * vCenter Server 6.5
-  * VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
+  * NSX Service Providers 6.4 (Advanced or Enterprise edition)

+### Network interface settings

+Network interface card (NIC) settings are based on your selection of either **Public and Private Network** or **Private Network Only**.
+The following add-on services require public NICs and aren't available with the private option:

+* F5 on {{site.data.keyword.cloud_notm}}
+* Fortigate Security Appliance on {{site.data.keyword.cloud_notm}}
+* Fortigate Virtual Appliance on {{site.data.keyword.cloud_notm}}
+* Zerto on {{site.data.keyword.cloud_notm}}

 ### Order summary